stimulusreflex/stimulus_reflex/README.md

 The following happens after the `StimulusReflex::Reflex` method call finishes.

-1. The page that triggered the reflex is re-rerendered _instance variables created in the reflex are made available to the controller and the view templates_
+1. The page that triggered the reflex is re-rerendered

+   _Instance variables created in the reflex are made available to the controller and the view templates_

 1. The re-rendered HTML is sent to the client over the ActionCable socket
 1. JavaScript on the client updates the page with any changes via fast DOM diffing